HackerGiraffe/pewds_bot/README.md

 ## Credits
 - Thanks to @FNCxPro and @papiersnipper for adding Discord functionality!
-- Thanks to @Tibo442 for making the Discord embeds prettier!
+- Thanks to @FlatIsNice for making the Discord embeds prettier, adding stats caching and update intervals!
 - Thanks to @ACA30 for updating the TODO for me because I was too lazy!
 - Thanks to @papiersnipper for colored gap Discord embeds!
-- Thanks to @FlatIsNice for adding stats caching and update intervals!